run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-ticket.md

-title:  Create ticket
+title:  Creating ticket
-Description: Create a ticket means opening a call within the system.
+Description: Creating a ticket means opening a call within the system.

-# Create ticket
+# Creating ticket

-Create a ticket means opening a call within the system, with possibility to monitor its attendance history with view of all actions sent to it.
+Creating a ticket means opening a call within the system, with possibility to monitor its attendance history with view of all actions sent to it.

 ## Before getting started